Subject matter experts: can their bias ruin a project?

 The smartest direction to take here is to have a different team working on the implementation with oversight from the subject matter expert(s), if deemed necessary.
 If this isn’t plausible, a secondary option is important to ensure their research is proofed prior to executing the project, as well as adding team members to assist with implementation, who are less likely to have formed biased opinions.

-With a certain level of precaution and mild skepticism, using subject matter experts on a project can be an incredibly fruitful and helpful endeavour.
+With a certain level of precaution and mild scepticism, using subject matter experts on a project can be an incredibly fruitful and helpful endeavour.
 Keeping the above steps in mind, you can ensure your project is successful with the help of their expertise, minus the potential for biased opinions affecting the outcome.

 A Master of Project Management can go a long way in building your skillset to tackle these project issues.
 Call one of our Student Enrolment Advisors on 1300 589 882 to learn more about our postgraduate project management course.